-- (a) Contribute to the organizational, administrative and medicoadministrative, quality review, patient safety and utilization management activities of the Medical Staff; and - (b) Pay all staff assessments, except for dues.
+- (a) Contribute to the organizational, administrative and medicoadministrative, quality review, patient safety and utilization management activities of the Medical Staff; and - (b) Pay all staff dues and assessments.

 4.4-4 FAILURE TO SATISFY QUALIFICATIONS

 Failure of a telemedicine staff member to satisfy the qualifications or obligations of the telemedicine staff category for any reappointment period may result in a practitioner being dropped from the medical Staff.